Experienced Decatur DUI Lawyers

 - The ALS cannot stem from a motor vehicle accident involving fatalities or serious injuries;

-- The person cannot have any prior convictions for DUI in the 5-year period preceding application for the permit.
+- The person cannot have any convictions for DUI in the 5 years preceding application for the permit.
 If there is a DUI arrest with a DUI conviction within 5 years of the current Decatur DUI arrest, the person can still opt for track 2 – requesting an administrative hearing, or track 1 – do nothing at all;

-- The person must surrender his or her Georgia driver’s license, either to the arresting officer at the time of the Decatur DUI arrest or to DDS prior to issuance of the permit; and,
+- The person must surrender their Georgia driver’s license, either to the arresting officer at the time of the Decatur DUI arrest or to DDS before issuance of the permit; and,

 - The person must pay a $25.00 permit fee to the Georgia Department of Driver Services.

-The period a person must successfully maintain the ignition interlock device on their vehicle will be based on whether he or she consents to or refuses the state-administered chemical test requested by the Decatur DUI arresting officer.
+The period a person must successfully maintain the ignition interlock device on their vehicle will be based on whether they consent to or refuse the state-administered chemical test requested by the Decatur DUI arresting officer.

-A person who consents to the state-administered chemical test and opts for the new permit will be required to successfully maintain the ignition interlock device on their vehicle for a period of 4 months.
-If he or she is subsequently acquitted of the underlying Decatur DUI charge, or the underlying Decatur DUI charge is dismissed or reduced, the ignition interlock device may be removed at no cost and the driver’s license may be replaced.
-A person who refuses the state-administered chemical test and opts for the new permit will be required to successfully maintain the ignition interlock device on their vehicle for a period of 12 months, regardless of the outcome of the underlying Decatur DUI charge.
+A person who consents to the state-administered chemical test and opts for the new permit will be required to successfully maintain the ignition interlock device on their vehicle for 4 months.
+If they are subsequently acquitted of the underlying Decatur DUI charge or the underlying Decatur DUI charge is dismissed or reduced, the ignition interlock device may be removed at no cost, and the driver’s license may be replaced.
+A person who refuses the state-administered chemical test and opts for the new permit will be required to successfully maintain the ignition interlock device on their vehicle for 12 months, regardless of the outcome of the underlying Decatur DUI charge.

 The license suspension action is a civil action separate from your Decatur DUI criminal charges and only deals with your license or privilege to drive in this state.
-As a matter of fact, the administrative license suspension action is litigated by a completely separate court from your Decatur DUI criminal case.
-Once the Georgia Department of Driver Services processes your request for a hearing, your case is then sent to the Georgia Office of State Administrative Hearings (OSAH) where a hearing will be scheduled in front of a judge from that agency.
-Typically a hearing date is set roughly 60 days from the date of your Decatur DUI arrest.
-Once a hearing is requested, the Department of Driver Services will extend your driving privileges until there is an order entered from an OSAH judge.
+A separate court from your Decatur DUI criminal case litigates the administrative license suspension action.
+Once the Georgia Department of Driver Services processes your request for a hearing, your case is sent to the Georgia Office of State Administrative Hearings (OSAH), where a hearing will be scheduled in front of a judge from that agency.
+Typically, a hearing date is set roughly 60 days from your Decatur DUI arrest date.
+Once a hearing is requested, the Department of Driver Services will extend your driving privileges until an order is entered from an OSAH judge.

 The scope of the hearing is very limited: